tuutti/commerce_paytrail/README.md

   public function processEvent(ModelEvent $event): void {
     // See below for all available events. if ($event->event === \Drupal\commerce_paytrail\RequestBuilder\PaymentRequestBuilderInterface::PAYMENT_CREATE_EVENT) {
-      // Do something based on event.
+      // Do something based on event name.
     }
   }